isaacnmm/pestpolicy-hugo2XX/content/posts/trugreen-lawn-care-reviews/index.md

 * **Unmatched Scale and Availability:** Operating almost nationwide, TruGreen is accessible to a vast majority of homeowners, making it a convenient choice regardless of your location.
 * **Scientific Expertise:** Their programs are developed by a team of turf scientists and agronomists, ensuring treatments are based on the latest research and best practices.
 * **Trained Specialists:** TruGreen invests heavily in training its technicians, equipping them with the knowledge and skills to properly diagnose lawn issues and apply treatments effectively.
-* **Healthy Lawn Guarantee�:** This industry-leading guarantee promises that TruGreen will re-treat your lawn as many times as needed between scheduled visits, at no additional cost, if you're not satisfied with the results.
+* **Healthy Lawn Guarantee:** This industry-leading guarantee promises that TruGreen will re-treat your lawn as many times as needed between scheduled visits, at no additional cost, if you're not satisfied with the results.
 This provides significant peace of mind.
 * **Convenience:** For busy homeowners, TruGreen offers a completely hands-off solution, eliminating the need to research products, purchase equipment, or spend time on DIY applications.

 ### Common Considerations and Customer Feedback